Difference Between Contract Manufacturing & Private Label Manufacturing

 Advantages

-• Quick and easy access to product: There is no design, engineering, tooling, or ramp-up phase required.
+• Quick and easy access to product: No design, engineering, tooling or ramp-up phase required.

-• Low start-up costs: The product is ready for market.
+• Low start-up costs: Product is ready for market.

 • Laser focus: Having a ready-to-market product helps the buyer focus on selling and marketing.